prasathk11/Fire-and-smoke-detector/README.md

 # Fire-and-smoke-detector
-Computer vision project to detect forest and building fire for quick emergency
+Computer vision project for early detection of forest and building fire in emergency situation.